hengyang-zhao/n2/README.md

     git clone git@github.com:hengyang-zhao/n2.git .n2
     .n2/install.sh

 The installation tries to be stupid.
-It just append lines to your existing dot-files.
-It does not soft-link, backup, or overwrite your original files for you, which makes it less obvious when you wish to uninstall it later.
+It just appends lines to your existing dot-files.
+It does not soft-link, backup, or overwrite your original files for you, which makes it less obvious in case you wish to uninstall it later.

-You can also try N2 without installing:
+You can also install N2 to a playground outside of your `HOME`:

-    .n2/try.sh
+    PLAYGROUND=yes .n2/install.sh

+or

+    AUTO_CONFIRM=yes PLAYGROUND=yes .n2/install.sh

+Note: `AUTO_CONFIRM=yes` works in the regular (non-playground) mode too.

+Note: The cloned directory can be named and placed arbitrarily.
+It doesn't have to be `.n2` or placed directly under your `HOME`.
+But for M2 directories (optional, mentioned below), they have to follow the predefined pattern.

 ## Features